 You want to display structures at a larger size than is practical in a tabular view.

 To open a view, expand the Data Tree node () in the Projects window, then double-click either a grid view node (), or a form view node ().
 Alternatively, choose Open from the view node's right-click menu.
 The selected view appears in the main window.

 To create a new view for a selected table, right-click a selected Data Tree node () in the Projects window and choose New View.
 The New View dialog opens:

-1. In the View Type drop-down box, select either Default Grid View, Empty Form View or Grid View from Selection.
-There is also possibility to Copy view from other user.
+In the View Type drop-down box, select either Default Grid View or Empty Form View.

 When working in a view, supported functionality includes: